-3.4 It is not required that a full actuarial valuation be undertaken in order that the Scheme Actuary can sign the Actuarial Statement.
-Approximate projections can be used based on the calculations employed for the latest Actuarial Funding Certificate or the current Funding Proposal.

-The Scheme Actuary must decide in the light of the funding level at the previous valuation and prevailing conditions together with those experienced since the previous calculations as to whether approximate projections or a fresh valuation is appropriate.

-- 3.5 The Scheme Actuary should satisfy himself that the value of the assets stated in the annual report represents their true value (usually they will have been audited or can be verified from statements from investment managers).
-Adjustments should then be made to establish the realisable value. - 3.6 In deciding whether to use approximate projections or not, the Scheme Actuary should take into account that, even with very stable financial conditions ruling over the period of projection, the value of deferred liabilities can rise very rapidly and that the value of pension liabilities can rise as well as fall depending on the nature of the pension payments, on mortality experience and on annuity rates.
+- 3.4 It is not required that a full actuarial valuation be undertaken in order that the Scheme Actuary can sign the Actuarial Statement.
+Approximate projections may be used based on previous funding calculations for the scheme. - The Scheme Actuary must decide in the light of the funding level at the previous valuation and prevailing conditions, together with those experienced since the previous calculations, as to whether an approximate projection or a fresh valuation is appropriate. - 3.5 The Scheme Actuary should satisfy himself that the value of the assets stated in the annual report represents their true value (usually they will have been audited or can be verified from statements from investment managers).
+Adjustments should then be made to reflect the estimated distributable proceeds on an orderly wind-up of the scheme commencing on the effective date. - 3.6 In deciding whether to use approximate projections or not, the Scheme Actuary should take into account that, even with very stable financial conditions ruling over the period of projection, the value of liabilities in respect of active and deferred members can rise very rapidly and that the value of pension liabilities can rise as well as fall depending on the nature of the pension payments, on mortality experience and on annuity rates.